ApolloAuto/apollo/docs/03_Package Management/apollo_buildtool.md

 ## Installation

 buildtool currently only supports running in the Apollo container environment.
-If you haven't started the container, you can use apollo enviromnent tool: **aem** to start or enter an Apollo container environment.
+If you haven't started the container, you can use apollo environment tool: **aem** to start or enter an Apollo container environment.
 Or you can also use the traditional way: Apollo scripts setup.
 The Apollo container environment has pre-installed Apollo core and Apollo buildtool.
 When you enter the container,  you can enter the following command to check whether buildtool has been installed correctly:

 ```shell